-Fleece jackets are loved by everyone including kids and adults because of their fuzziness and the comfort they provide on a cold day in the wild.
+Fleece jackets are loved by everyone, including kids, because of their fuzziness and the comfort they provide on a cold day in the wild.
 Lots of hikers use them during their adventures to remain warm during the day and at night.

 Fleece jackets are always exposed to dust, body oils, hair products and all these make it necessary to wash the jackets once in a while.
 And today we’re going to learn how to wash a fleece jacket properly.

-What is fleece made from?
+What is a fleece jacket made from?

 The characteristic feature of fleece is its ability to withstand reasonable wear and tear and also resist moisture.
 It’s warm, just like wool, but it dries quickly and it’s prone to accumulating small wooly balls when it gets older.

 Fleece is preferred in outdoor gear because it keeps the wearer dry and warm.
 The fabric resists moisture and will hardly become wet.
 When it absorbs moisture, it will dry quickly to prevent any discomfort to the wearer.

 General Tips for Caring for your Fleece Jacket

 To care for your fleece jacket, it is vital to remember that heat negatively affects the fabric, so you need to avoid hot washer and dryer settings to protect the jacket.

 To keep your fleece jacket soft and cuddly, follow these tips: